 The solution for the carpet cleaning machines can be very expensive!
+But we use the cheapest home carpet cleaning solution - hot water!
 I had a friend who told me that solution is often not needed.
 The last time I rented the machine, I just used very hot water (the hotter, the better) for cleaning the carpet.
 For stubborn or set in stains, I use club soda.
 Just pour generously on the stain and blot up with a dry towel or cloth.
 It has worked for me every time!

 A Tried and True Favorite